Jeannette Chong-Aruldoss

+Jeannette Florina Chong-Aruldoss Yean Yoong (born 27 May 1963) is a Singaporean lawyer and politician.
+She started her political career by joining the Reform Party (RP) in 2009.
+In 2011, she left RP to join the National Solidarity Party (NSP) where she served as the NSP's secretary-general from October 2013 to January 2015.
+In April 2015, Chong-Aruldoss left NSP, after a failed leadership challenge, to join the Singapore People's Party (SPP) which she left in 2019.

 Education

 Chong-Aruldoss was educated at CHIJ Katong Convent before she read law at the University of Kent at Canterbury and completed a Bachelor of Laws (honours) in 1985.
 In 1987, she completed a Master of Laws in corporate and commercial law at the London School of Economics.

 Legal career

 Chong-Aruldoss qualified as a barrister-at-law at Gray's Inn in 1986 and became an advocate and solicitor in Singapore in 1989.
 She began her legal career at Allen & Gledhill LLP.
 In 2001, she co-founded Archilex Law Corporation, a founding member of Mozaic Group Law Practice.
 She is currently a consultant at Robert Wang & Woo LLP and an accredited mediator at the Singapore Mediation Centre.

 Political career

 Reform Party

-Chong-Aruldoss entered politics in 2009 and eventually became a member of the opposition Reform Party's central executive committee.
+Chong-Aruldoss entered politics in 2009 and eventually became a member of the Reform Party's central executive committee.
 She left the Reform Party on 18 February 2011 due to "differences of opinion".